Alison Arngrim: Acting career

-Starting in 2006, she developed a successful career on stage in France, with her friend, author/director/comedian Patrick Loubatière.
-In 2017 in Pinehurst, North Carolina she appeared as Emily Brent in Judson Theatre Company's production of Agatha Christie's And Then There Were None.
+Starting in 2006, she developed a successful career on stage in France with her friend, author/director/comedian Patrick Loubatière.
+In 2017 in Pinehurst, North Carolina, she appeared as Emily Brent in Judson Theatre Company's production of Agatha Christie's And Then There Were None.

 Philanthropy

 In addition to performing, Arngrim also devotes her time to charitable organizations.

-One of her inspirations for her charity work is the memory of her friend and fellow actor Steve Tracy, who played the role of Nellie Oleson's husband, Percival Dalton, on Little House on the Prairie.
-Tracy died from complications of AIDS in 1986, after which Arngrim set her sights on becoming an activist for AIDS awareness including the organization ACT UP and working at AIDS hotline.
-She also focuses on other issues, such as child abuse, speaking frequently for and lobbying with the group PROTECT.
-In 2004, Arngrim revealed on Larry King Live that she herself was an incest survivor.
+One of her inspirations for her charity work is the memory of friend and fellow actor Steve Tracy, who played Nellie Oleson's husband, Percival Dalton, on Little House on the Prairie.
+Tracy died in 1986 of complications from AIDS.
+Tracy's death inspired Arngrim to become an activist for AIDS awareness.
+She worked for an AIDS hotline and with the advocacy group ACT UP.

+Arngrim is also an advocate for several other issues.
+She has been a frequent speaker for PROTECT, a group that works to fight child abuse.
+In 2004 Arngrim revealed on Larry King Live that she herself was an incest survivor.

 Author

 In 2010, Arngrim authored an autobiography titled Confessions of a Prairie Bitch: How I Survived Nellie Oleson and Learned to Love Being Hated.
-In the book she, for the first time, publicly identified her then-teenaged brother as her childhood abuser, though the book is mostly light-hearted and received critical praise for her ability to mix humor and personal tragedy.
-She wrote and performed a stage version, which premiered at Club Fez in New York.
+In the book for the first time, she publicly identified her then-teenaged brother as her childhood abuser, though the book is mostly light-hearted and received critical praise for her ability to mix humor and personal tragedy.
+She wrote and performed a stage version, which premiered at Club Fez in New York City.
 She later performed this one-person show at Parliament House, a gay resort in Orlando, Florida.